jmespath-community/jmespath.spec/jep-010-slice-projections.md

 ## Specification

-Whenver a slice is created, a projection will be created.
+Whenever a slice is created, a projection will be created.
 This will be the fourth type of array projection in JMESPath.
 In addition to the existing array
 projections: